jwharm/cairo-java-bindings/README.md

 functions and parameters follow Java (camel case) naming practices, so `cairo_move_to(*cr, x, y)` becomes `cr.moveTo(x, y)`.
 Out-parameters in the C API are mapped to return values in Java.
-Multiple out parameters (like coordinates) are mapped to a `Point`, `Circle` or `Rectangle` return type in Java.
+Multiple out parameters (like coordinates) are mapped to a `Point`, `Circle`, `Rect` or `RGBA` return type in Java.

 ### Resource allocation and disposal

-Resources are allocated and deallocated automatically, so there is no need to manually dispose cairo resources in Java.
-However, please be aware that the disposal of proxy objects (like Context, surfaces, matrices and patterns) is initiated by the Java garbage collector, which does not know about the native resources, and might wait an indefinite amount of time before the objects are effectively disposed.
-Therefore, manual calls to `destroy()` are still possible in case the normal cleanup during GC is not sufficient to prevent resource exhaustion.
+Most resources are allocated and deallocated automatically, so there is no need to manually dispose cairo resources in Java as would be the case in C with the various `cairo_..._destroy()` functions.
+However, please be aware that the disposal of these objects (like Context) is initiated by the Java garbage collector, which does not know about the native resources, and might wait an indefinite amount of time before the objects are effectively disposed.
+Therefore, manual calls to `destroy()` are still possible in case the automatic cleanup during GC is not sufficient to prevent resource exhaustion.

+Some data types (like Matrix and TextExtents) must be allocated by the client; the `create()` methods for these classes have an `Arena` parameter.
+Consult the JDK documentation to choose the optimal type of Arena for your use case.

+The `Surface` and `Device` classes implement `AutoCloseable` and are preferably used in try-with-resources blocks.
+(The `close()` method calls the C `cairo_..._finish()` function.)

 ### Error handling